larastudio/stedding/README.md

 ````
 This is run as root in most of our cases `--ask-sudo-pass` is not added here.
 ## Server Packages
-The current Ansible playbooks contain all the necessary packages to run a Laravel app and some more besides that.
-Here are all the packages:
+The current Ansible playbooks contain all the following server packages to run a Laravel app:

 * git
 * nginx